Pennsylvania Sports Betting

 Pittsburgh has played in the Atlantic Coast Conference (ACC) since 2013.
 The Panthers play their home games at Heinz Field, which they share with the Pittsburgh Steelers.
 Pat Narduzzi coaches them.

 Pittsburgh Panthers Rivalry #1: vs. Penn State Nittany Lions.
 The Keystone Classic is a longstanding in-state rivalry, with the Panthers and Nittany Lions playing exactly 100 times.
 Penn State leads the all-time series, but the teams have met only four times this century and will not play again until 2030.

 Pittsburgh Panthers Rivalry #2: vs. West Virginia Mountaineers.
 The Backyard Brawl is one of the fiercest and oldest rivalries in college football.
-The rivalry first began in 1895, and the 1921 game was the first live radio broadcast of a college football game in the United States.
-Pitt leads the all-time rivalry.
+The rivalry first began in 1895, and the 1921 game was the first live radio broadcast of a college football game in the U.S. Pitt leads the all-time rivalry.
 The teams have played sporadically since Pitt joined the ACC but will renew the rivalry in 2022.

 Temple Owls Football

 Temple football has bounced around conferences but joined the American Athletic Conference (AAC) in 2013.
 The Owls have two conference titles, the most recent in 2016, and nine bowl appearances.
 They play their home games at Lincoln Financial Field in Philadelphia, home of the Eagles.

 Temple Owls Rivalry: vs. Villanova Wildcats.
 The Mayor's Cup pits these two Philadelphia rivals located 15 miles apart.
 Villanova plays in the Football Championship Subdivision (FCS), so the schools only occasionally play non-conference.
 Temple has won four of seven matchups this century.

 Recommended resources to help you bet smartly on college football in Pennsylvania: